 The health, safety and well being of our team and the families we serve is of the utmost importance to us.
-We have been providing funeral and memorial services to Australians for many decades and will always put our client families at the heart of everything we do.
+We have been providing funeral and memorial services to Australians since 1907 and will always put our client families at the heart of everything we do.
 We are committed to helping families farewell their loved ones respectfully and within the current and relevant Government advice and regulations.

 To help adhere to the new regulations, we encourage families to utilise our live streaming, webcasting and recording audio-visual technology, which is currently available in many of our funeral homes.
 To ensure full availability, our teams are working toward securing these services via local providers for funeral homes that do not currently offer them.

-Our teams also continue to ensure facilities meet the 4sqm social distancing guidelines and that the highest standards of hygiene and cleanliness are maintained.
+Our teams also continue to ensure facilities meet social distancing guidelines and that the highest standards of hygiene and cleanliness are maintained.